PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 See the GPU Computing webpage for [a table of GPU resources](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing#Hardware-Resources).

 The L40S has 142 SMs, 18176 FP32 cores, and 48 GB of memory.
 The H100 GPUs on PLI provide 132 SMs, 16896 FP32 cores, and 80 GB of memory.
-The A100 provides 108 SMS, 6912 FP32 cores, and 80 GB of memory.
+The A100 provides 108 SMS, 6912 FP32 cores, and 40 or 80 GB of memory.

 SM is streaming multiprocessor.
-Note that the V100 GPUs have 640 [Tensor Cores](https://devblogs.nvidia.com/cuda-9-features-revealed/) (8 per SM) where half-precision Warp Matrix-Matrix and Accumulate (WMMA) operations can be carried out.
-That is, each core can perform a 4x4 matrix-matrix multiply and add the result to a third matrix.
+Note that the H100 GPUs have 528 [Tensor Cores](https://www.nvidia.com/en-us/data-center/tensor-cores/) (4 per SM) where fast matrix math can be carried out such as a matrix-matrix multiply and accumulate (MMA).
+The fourth-generation Tensor Cores in H100 support several data types, including FP8, FP16, BF16, TF32, FP64, and INT8.

 ## GPU Hackathon at Princeton

-The previous hackathon took place in [June of 2025](https://www.openhackathons.org/s/siteevent/a0CUP00000rwmKa2AI/se000356).
+The previous hackathon took place in [June of 2026](https://www.openhackathons.org/s/siteevent/a0CUP00002xOlbw2AC/se000441).
 These events are a great opportunity to get help from experts in porting your code to a GPU.
 Or you can participate as a mentor and help a team rework their code.
 See the [Open Hackathon](https://researchcomputing.princeton.edu/hackathon) page for details.